Contributor: Heather Cameron. Lesson ID: 13858

 They are different because you dress formally for prom!

-Just like with clothing, sometimes you need to dress up your writing depending on the circumstances.
+Just like with clothing, sometimes you must dress up your writing depending on the circumstances.
 This lesson will teach you when to dress your writing in a tuxedo or heels or, in other words, when to write in a formal style.

-The way that you talk or text your friends is probably different from the way that you would talk to your parents.
+How you talk or text your friends probably differs from how you speak to your parents.

-The truth is, you switch your tone all the time in your everyday life without realizing it!
+The truth is, you constantly switch your tone in your everyday life without realizing it!

-You probably do not recognize it, but you adapt your writing to your audience every time you type an essay or even send a text.
+You probably do not recognize it, but you adapt your writing to your audience whenever you type an essay or even send a text.

-You might be wondering what tone and audience are.
+You might be wondering what the tone and audience are.

-Audience is the people who will be reading and receiving your written messages.
-Your audience for a paper will often be your teacher, but the audience could also include your peers.
+The audience is the people who will be reading and receiving your written messages.
+Your audience for a paper will often be your teacher, but it could also include your peers.

-For example, if you were sending a text to your grandmother, you might type:
+For example, if you texted your grandmother, you might type this.

 Your audience is your grandmother, and your tone is warm but respectful.